itu-qsp/2019-summer/README.md

 to get each and everyone one of you through this seminar.

 The test will take place on the 2nd of August, and a second test will take place on the 16th of August.
-Further information will be annonuced later.
+Further information will be announced later.

 ## Learning outcomes
 Please read this section carefully.